 In addition to the customizable DLP policies themselves, you can also inform email senders that they may be about to violate one of your policies—even before they send an offending message.
 You can accomplish this by configuring Policy Tips.
 Policy Tips are similar to MailTips, and can be configured to present a brief note in the Microsoft Outlook 2013 client that provides information about possible policy violations to a person creating a message.
-In the latest release of Exchange Online and in Exchange 2013 SP1, Policy Tips are also displayed in Outlook Web App and OWA for Devices.
+In Exchange Online and in Exchange Server, Policy Tips are also displayed in Outlook Web App and OWA for Devices.
 For more information, see Policy Tips.

 Establish policies to protect sensitive data